-Assault charges dropped against Dan Price, former Gravity Payments CEO
+Assault charge dropped against Dan Price, former Gravity Payments CEO

 Price, 38, was charged in February 2022 with fourth-degree assault with sexual motivation, fourth-degree assault and reckless driving.
 The Seattle City Attorney’s Office dismissed the assault with sexual motivation charge that May before Price entered not guilty pleas to the other charges.

-The allegations stemmed from a report to Seattle police from a 26-year-old woman, who said that she had met Price at a Capitol Hill restaurant Jan.
+The allegations stemmed from a report to Seattle police from a 26-year-old woman, who said she had met Price at a Capitol Hill restaurant Jan.
 20, 2022.
 The two had previously communicated on Instagram about work, charging papers say.
-The woman described Price as a public figure and said she had reached out to him in December about meeting in person to discuss “professional matters,” say charging papers.
+The woman described Price as a public figure and said she had reached out to him the previous December about meeting in person to discuss “professional matters,” say charging papers.

-Instead, Seattle prosecutors alleged that Price cornered the woman in his Tesla sedan after a dinner meeting, tried to kiss her and then grabbed her throat when she refused.
-Relying on the woman’s account, city attorneys contend Price then drove her to a North Seattle parking lot, where he proceeded to drive “doughnuts” with her in the car.
+Seattle prosecutors alleged that Price cornered the woman in his Tesla sedan after a dinner meeting, tried to kiss her and then grabbed her throat when she refused.
+Relying on the woman’s account, city attorneys contend Price then drove her to a North Seattle parking lot, where he again put his hand on her neck and proceeded to drive “doughnuts” with her in the car.

+Though she was shocked and scared by Price’s alleged advances, the woman said her airway wasn’t impacted, she didn’t notice any marks and wasn’t in pain, according to a transcript of a December interview with attorneys included in the court record.

 Defense attorney Mark Middaugh said the dismissal confirms Price’s contention that the charges against him were false.